acconeer/acconeer-python-exploration/docs/exploration_tool/faq.rst

    Downloading the latest binary depends on the Acconeer developer site.
 Update to latest version of Exploration Tool.

+#) Cannot unpack GitHub zip on Windows

+   The root issue is the ``MAX_PATH`` setting on the Windows platform.
+   Try unzipping the zip in a place that's not at deep in your folder structure.
+To your **Desktop**, for example.

 Sensor related
 --------------